Will move SC over Centre snatching House panel powers by amending GNCTD Act: Delhi Assembly speaker | Law-Order

 He alleged that through the amendments in the Government of National Capital Territory of Delhi (GNCTD) Act, the Centre wants to impinge on the power of Delhi Assembly committees.

 The amended act, passed in Parliament in March this year, makes it clear that the ''government'' in Delhi means the ''Lieutenant Governor''.
-The Act makes it mandatory for the Delhi government to take the opinion of the lieutenant governor before any executive action.
+The legislation makes it mandatory for the Delhi government to take the opinion of the lieutenant governor before any executive action.
+It also prohibits the Assembly from making any rule to enable itself or its committees to consider the matters of the day-to-day administration of the NCT of Delhi and also does not allow to conduct any inquiry in relation to administrative decisions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)